 Idaho approved courses do not have to be preprinted on the report for you to use them to meet your MCLE requirement.
-The ISB attendance records are based on the attendance information received from the course sponsors.
+The ISB attendance records are based on the attendance information received from the course providers.
 Any ISB approved courses you have attended can be added to your certificate of compliance before you submit it at the end of your reporting period.
 Simply write in the additional courses before signing the certificate.

 Number of Credits Listed Incorrect: If you think the number of credits listed for you is incorrect, double check your records and contact the ISB MCLE Department.

 Number of Ethics Credits does not Appear:

 - A zero in the ethics column means the course was not approved for ethics credits in Idaho and you cannot claim ethics credits for it or the attendance records received from the course provider indicated you did not complete the ethics portion(s) of the course.

-- A blank in the ethics column is because ethics credits were approved, but the total number of credits you received for the course is different than the total credits possible and we do not know how many ethics credits you completed.
+- A blank in the ethics column is because ethics credits were approved, but we did not recieve verification that you completed the ethics portion(s) of the course.
 If you received ethics credits for the course, submit verification of your ethics attendance from the sponsor to the MCLE Department or simply keep the information in your records and write the appropriate number in the blank spot on your certificate of compliance at the end of your reporting period.